itsa/itsa.github.io/_docs/focusmanager/index.md

 Can be set to a proper `keyCode`, optional prepended by one or more `special-keys`: <b>ctrl</b>, <b>cmd</b>, <b>alt</b>, <b>shift</b>.
 Whenever `special-keys` are used, they need to be appended with `+`.
 Valid examples are: `"38"`, `"shift+38"`, `"ctrl+shift+38"`.

 The `keydown` property manages the key that makes the focus going downward.

+###keyenter###
+When working with nested focusmanagers, the `keyenter` property holds the key that will set the focus into the nested manager.

+###keyleave###
+When working with nested focusmanagers, the `keyleave` property holds the key that will set the focus into parent manager.

 ###noloop###
 To prevent looping through the focussable items.
 By default the focusmanager will loop: set this attribute to prevent this.